cybercongress/cybercongress/.github/ISSUE_TEMPLATE/vacation.md

 ### Additional Information
-[comment]: # (Any other information that would be useful, content, screenshots, etc.)
+[comment]: # (Optional.
+Any other information that would be useful, content, screenshots, etc.)